wouterbulten/wouterbulten.github.io/_posts/2015-10-09-kalman-filters-explained-removing-noise-from-rssi-signals.md

 ---
 layout: post
-title:  "Noise filtering of RSSI data using Javascript and Kalman filters"
+title:  "Kalman filters explained: Removing noise from RSSI signals"
-date:   2015-09-24 20:08
+date:   2015-09-27 20:08
 categories: blog slac tech
 tags: javascript kalman rssi noise
 chartjs: true
 math: true
 post_scripts: kalman-noise-filtering
-published: false
+published: true
 ---

 If you have heard about *iBeacons* or indoor localization before, then you have probably also heard about *RSSI*: the **Received Signal Strength Indicator**.
 The RSSI value resembles the power of a received radio signal (measured in *dBm*).
 The higher the RSSI value, the higher the signal strength.
 The rationale behind using RSSI values is that almost all wireless systems report and use this value natively; i.e. no additional sensors are required to measure RSSI values.
 It can therefore be considered as a free input to a system.